Kandi Burruss: Reality television

 Replacing DeShawn Snow, Burruss joined The Real Housewives of Atlanta in its second season, which began airing in July 2009.
-She has since appeared in every subsequent season of the show, becoming the series' longest-serving cast member.
+From 2009 to 2023, she had appeared in every subsequent season of the show, becoming the series' longest-serving cast member.
+On a grander scale, she is currently tied with Teresa Giudice from The Real Housewives of New Jersey as the longest-serving full-time cast members of the entire Real Housewives franchise as of the premiere of RHOAs fifteenth season in May 2023, surpassing original Housewives Vicki Gunvalson of Orange County and Ramona Singer of New York City's joint record of thirteen full-time seasons.
 When she first joined the show, she had recently become engaged to her boyfriend A.J. and was shown expressing interest in reviving her music career.
 A feud developed between her and Nene Leakes after Burruss became friends with Zolciak and helped her record her single "Tardy for the Party".
 In the third season, Zolciak and Burruss continued recording music together, although they clashed over their creative differences.
 A conflict between Burruss, Leakes, and Zolciak later ensued while the latter two women embarked on a promotional concert tour.
 In later seasons, Burruss struck up a friendship with castmates Phaedra Parks and Porsha Williams, even starring the latter a role in her production of A Mother's Love, a play that Burruss and her husband, Todd Tucker, created and produced.
 Sometime during her pregnancy with son Ace, a rift was shown between Phaedra and Kandi, eventually souring due to unpaid production fees that Parks owed Tucker.
+In February 2024, Burruss announced she had departed the series.